krishnanlab/teaching/2021-fall_statgaps/README.md

 Please check out the [Frequently Asked Questions](https://github.com/krishnanlab/teaching/blob/master/2021-fall_statgaps/frequently-asked-questions.md) to see the thinking behind these two prerequisites, staistics course suggestions, and pointers to free online preparatory materials.

-Check out some [recommended online preparatory materials](https://github.com/krishnanlab/teaching/tree/master/2021-fall_statgaps/preparatory-materials.md) that you can use to refresh these concetps and skills.

 ## Instructor
 Name | Arjun Krishnan